opensearch-project/documentation-website/_install-and-configure/install-dashboards/debian.md

 # Install OpenSearch Dashboards (Debian)

 Installing OpenSearch Dashboards using the Advanced Packaging Tool (APT) package manager simplifies the process considerably compared to the [Tarball]({{site.url}}{{site.baseurl}}/install-and-configure/install-dashboards/tar/) method.
-Several technical considerations, such as the installation path, location of configuration files, and creation of a service managed by `systemd`, as examples, are handled automatically by the package manager.
+For example, the package manager handles several technical considerations, such as the installation path, location of configuration files, and creation of a service managed by `systemd`.

 Before installing OpenSearch Dashboards you must configure an OpenSearch cluster.
 Refer to the OpenSearch [Debian]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/debian/) installation guide for steps.
 {: .important}